UNIBUC-PROD-ENGINEERING/service/README.md

 # Prerequisites

+For using Github Codespaces, no prerequisites are mandatory.
 Follow the [./PREREQUISITES.md](./PREREQUISITES.md) instructions to configure a local virtual machine with Ubuntu, Docker, IntelliJ.

 # Access the code